 With the webhook configured, HubSpot will automatically send HTTP POST requests to your RisingWave webhook URL whenever the specified condition is satisfied.
 RisingWave will receive these requests, validate the signatures, and insert the payload data into the target table.4.
 Further event processing

 The data in the table is already ready for further processing.
-You can access the fields usingdata->'field_name'
+You can access the fields usingdata->'field_name' in SQL queries.

 You can create a materialized view to extract specific fields from the JSON payload.

-like a regular table to perform analytics, generate reports, or trigger further processing.
+hubspot_events like a regular table to perform analytics, generate reports, or trigger further processing.